 By providing financing to investment funds focused on emerging markets, OPIC can deploy additional capital into new, expanding and privatizing companies.
 For example, OPIC has committed to provide financing to the African Agriculture Fund (AAF), which is investing in a broad range of agricultural businesses - from farming and storage to processing and distribution - to help improve both productivity and profitability.
-AAF is one of a group of funds selected from the 2011 Global Engagement Call.
+AAF is one of a group of funds selected from a 2011 call for funds.